npolar/api.npolar.no/README.md

 end
 ```
 ### Use
-The `/ecotox/report` API is a CouchDB-backed endpoint which by default accepts and delivers `json` documents.
+The `/ecotox/report` API is now a CouchDB-backed endpoint which by default accepts and delivers `json` documents.
 See [using the API](https://github.com/npolar/api.npolar.no/wiki/Using-the-API) for usage details.

 ## Security

 ### Transport-level security
-Run all APIs that require authentication and/or authorization using transport-level security (TLS/https).
+Make sure to run all APIs that require authentication and/or authorization using transport-level security (TLS/https).
-Make sure to set the `HTTP_X_FORWARDED_PROTO` if you use e.g. [Nginx](http://wiki.nginx.org/HttpSslModule) or other proxies.
+if you use [Nginx](http://wiki.nginx.org/HttpSslModule), or other proxies, remember to set the `HTTP_X_FORWARDED_PROTO`.

 ### Authentication and authorization
-Use `Npolar::Rack::Authorizer` for authentication and role-based access control.
+Use `Npolar::Rack::Authorizer` for authentication and simple role-based access control.

 The [Authorizer](https://github.com/npolar/api.npolar.no/wiki/Authorizer) restricts **edits** (`POST`, `PUT`, and `DELETE`) to users with a `editor` role.

-The Authorizer is a generic system that relies on a backend `:auth` object
+The Authorizer needs an Auth backend, see
-* Use `Npolar::Auth::Ldap` (or [Net::LDAP](http://net-ldap.rubyforge.org/Net/LDAP.html)) to use LDAP
+* `Npolar::Auth::Ldap` (or [Net::LDAP](http://net-ldap.rubyforge.org/Net/LDAP.html)) for LDAP authentication (authorization is @todo)
-* Use `Npolar::Auth::Couch` for a CouchDB-backed solution
+* `Npolar::Auth::Couch` for a CouchDB-backed solution

 ``` ruby
 map "/ecotox" do